NoMercy9795/Skit/README.md

 # Ramayana Skit
 * **Narrator** - Ram is short term memory loss patient.

+# Scene 1-
+**Dashratha ka Ghar**: *Dashratha, the CEO of Ayodhya Pvt.Ltd. is looking into the mirror and singing a song-“Kyu Ajkal neend kam khwab jada hai” and Kaikayi is busy chatting with her friends on Whatsapp.*

-Rama and Laxmana walking together enter the scene.\
+Rama and Laxmana walking together enter the scene.

 **Ram** - _radhe  radhe !!!_